gleb812/pch2csd/README.md

 IMPLEMENTATION

 The main idea behind implementation is to model all the modules of Clavia with CSound UDOs.
 See /Modules for modules description based on CSound language.
 The module numbers correspond to original Clavia module IDs.
+For the IDs table see ModIDNames.xls

 The output of our converter is csd file with all used UDO's and two separate instruments (VA and FX).